WJ4IoT/Meshtastic-MQTT-Discovery/README.md

 <ul>
 <li>20241201 - Publish first version</li>
-<li>20241201 - The Device_Tracker is now included in the Device, seems order is pretty important to be successful</li>
+<li>20241203 - The Device_Tracker is now included in the Device, seems order is pretty important to be successful</li>
+<li>20241208 - Discovery of an existing integration</li>
 </ul>

 <h2>Inspired by</h2>